-- $\cdot$ Unsecured and unsubordinated obligations of JPMorgan Chase & Co. maturing July 29, 2016\ - · Cash payment at maturity of principal plus the final Interest Payment, if any, as described below - The notes are designed for investors who seek variable annual Interest Payments that depend on the annualized performance of the JPMorgan ETF Efficiente 5 Index over the term of the notes, subject to a Minimum Interest Rate that will be determined on the pricing date and will not be less than 0% per annum or greater than 0.25% per annum.
+- Senior unsecured obligations of JPMorgan Chase & Co. maturing February 23, 2017 - Cash payment at maturity of principal plus the final Interest Payment, if any, as described below - The notes are designed for investors who seek variable annual Interest Payments that depend on the annualized performance of the JPMorgan ETF Efficiente 5 Index over the term of the notes, subject to a Minimum Interest Rate that will be determined on the pricing date and will not be less than 0.10% per annum.
 The notes may be appropriate for investors requiring asset and investment strategy diversification.
 Investors should be willing to forgo dividend payments and any return on this investment beyond the Interest Payments, while seeking payment of your principal in full at maturity.
-Any payment on the notes is subject to the credit risk of JPMorgan Chase & Co. - Investing in the notes is not equivalent to investing in the JPMorgan ETF Efficiente 5 Index, any of the Basket Constituents or any of the assets underlying the Basket Constituents. - · Minimum denominations of \$1,000 and integral multiples thereof - · The notes are expected to price on or about July 26, 2012 and are expected to settle on or about July 31, 2012. - The terms of the notes as set forth below, to the extent they differ or conflict with those set forth in the accompanying product supplement no. 6-I, will supersede the terms set forth in the accompanying product supplement.
-Among other things, your payment at maturity will be determined as described below under "Key Terms Payment at Maturity."
+Any payment on the notes is subject to the credit risk of JPMorgan Chase & Co. - Investing in the notes is not equivalent to investing in the JPMorgan ETF Efficiente 5 Index, any of the Basket Constituents or any of the assets underlying the Basket Constituents. - Minimum denominations of \$1,000 and integral multiples thereof - The notes are expected to price on or about February 17, 2012 and are expected to settle on or about February 23, 2012 (the third business day after the pricing date). - The terms of the notes as set forth below, to the extent they differ or conflict with those set forth in the accompanying product supplement no. 6-I, will supersede the terms set forth in the accompanying product supplement.
+Among other things, your payment at maturity will be determined as described below under "Key Terms - Payment at Maturity."
 See "Supplemental Terms of the Notes" in this term sheet for more information.